HEBREW EDUCATIONAL SOCIETY © Copyright 2020 by H.E.S.

-Thank you to everyone who joined us either Sunday, March 8th, or Wednesday, March 11th for our free introduction to self-defense seminar.
+Thank you to everyone who joined us in March for our free introduction to self-defense seminar.
 It was incredible to welcome the instructors from Brooklyn Mixed Martial Arts to work with us and teach us the basics!
 Photos coming soon.
 Make sure to check back for the next exciting H.E.S. community event.

 PURIM AT THE H.E.S.